Buying Tickets to Eggesford

 Off-Peak Day Return.
 Valid after the morning peak, and anytime weekends or Bank Holidays.

-The café on the station serves breakfasts, lunches and an evening menu on a Friday.
+Tucked away next to the station, this charming cafe serves great breakfasts, lunches and an evening menu.
 The food is all locally sourced and cooked to order in front of you.
+See the cafe’s website for opening days/times.

 Barnstaple is the principal town of North Devon.
 Take a scenic train journey and visit its historic market and independent shops.
 You can hire bikes at the station, explore the Tarka Trail, or take an onward bus from right outside the railway station to the North Devon coast.